 was performed three times by Christian Tetzlaff and the Berlin Philharmonic under the baton of Sir Simon Rattle.
 In the same year, she was awarded the Arnold Schoenberg Prize in Vienna and her first portrait CD was released by Deutsche Grammophon in their 20/21-series, celebrating ten years of collaboration with the Ensemble intercontemporain.
 A re-release of this CD was brought out by Kairos in 2011.

-Since 2006, Chin has been composer-in-residence with the Seoul Philharmonic Orchestra and has overseen the orchestra's contemporary music series, which she founded herself.
+Between 2006 and 2017 Chin was Composer-in-Residence with the Seoul Philharmonic Orchestra, overseeing its contemporary music series which she founded.
 Her opera Alice in Wonderland

 received its world premiere on 30 June 2007 at the Bavarian State Opera in Munich as the opening performance of the Munich Opera Festival.
 The production, directed by Achim Freyer and conducted by Kent Nagano, was named ‘World Premiere of the Year’ in the annual survey of European opera critics published in the yearbook of Die Opernwelt and ranked on the Los Angeles Times "Best of 2007" list.
 A DVD of this production was released by Unitel Classica.
 Since then, Alice in Wonderland

 has been staged in Geneva, Bielefeld, and in a new reduced orchestration in Saint Louis, Los Angeles and London.